Highway-Kebabbery/CONQUEST-LIMS/docs/specification.md

 * PUT: Verify that the lot request does not contain a malformed primary key.

 All schema modules are tested to ensure that multiple errors will short-circuit and return the first error.

+## End-to-End Testing
+The system runs smoke tests through the terminal on start-up to ensure all end points are available and that a successful connection to the database has been established.

 ## Future Upgrades
 * Separate field notes from request schema in app/docs/api_reference.md for easier copying and pasting.